 Cima di Valsoléro 2283 m, also named Cima di Valsolaro, is a minor summit situated in the middle of the Lagorai Group, a wide range in the Eastern part of Trentino.
-South-West to Monte Ziolera, and overlooking Passo Manghen, a road pass separating the western Lagorai chain from the eastern Lagorai chain.
+Precisely it's situated South-West to Monte Ziolera and overlooking Passo Manghen, a road pass separating the western Lagorai chain from the eastern Lagorai chain.
 This road pass connects Val Calamento on the Southern side (Valsugana) with Val Cadino on the Northern side (Val di Fiemme).
 The road crossing Passo Manghen is the only high-altitude crossing the Lagorai chain.

 The West and North sides are mainly rocky, while the East slope, along which it rises the Normal route, and the SE ridge are meadows.
 The summit of Cima di Valsoléro is quickly reached from the Manghen Pass.
 This ascent, short and with a modest difference in height - about 250 m. if climbed starting from Passo Manghen - can be a valid destination on days with uncertain weather or can be combined with the ascent to the nearby Monte Ziolera, from which Cima Valsolèro is separated by the Forcella del Frate 2230 m.
 The summit impresses with a beautiful view of the Dolomites.
 From Cima di Valsoléro there are only about 200 meters up to the summit of Monte Ziolera.

 The starting point to climb is Passo Manghen 2047 m

 Road access to Passo Manghen

 - From Val di Fiemme - From Castello di Fiemme take the SP31 (Passo del Manghen) to the pass (small parking area).

 - From Valsugana - From Borgo Valsugana take the SP31 to Passo Manghen.